 It's up to you to decide how you invest your pension account.
-If you do not make a choice, your pension account will be invested in the default DHL Lifestyle Annuity which assumes you will want to take 25% of your savings as cash and purchase an annuity (secured income) with the rest.
+If you do not make a choice, your pension account will be invested in the default DHL Lifestyle Drawdown which assumes you will want to transfer your savings from the Plan to a drawdown provider, keep them invested in funds of your choice and withdraw money as you need it.